dojo/docs/dojox/gfx.rst

 getTransformedBoundingBox()
   Returns four point array, which represents four corners of the bounding box transformed by all applicable transformations.

+destroy()
+  Clean up the internal resources used by this shape.
+This method must be called when the shape is not used anymore and should be removed from the gfx **scene** (not just its container).
+Once this method has been invoked, the shape must not be accessed anymore.
+See the "Destructors API" section for more information.

 Event processing
 ----------------